How to Make A Light Box with Adhesive Vinyl

-A light box is a unique and trendy room decor, that can be used to display a variety of texts.
-Buying one can be an option but, making one is easy, fun and enjoyable.
-In addition to this, making your very own light box allows you to display personalized messages making them much more unique.
+A light box is a unique and trendy room decor that displays a variety of texts.
+In addition, making your very own light box with Adhesive Vinyl allows you to display personalized messages making them much more unique.
+Buying one can be an option, but creating one is easy, fun, and enjoyable.

-This decorative piece can be made through simple procedures.
+You can have this decorative piece through simple procedures.
 However, before we proceed to the list of materials we need, we must first decide what type of light box we want.
-We have two different options; a frosted light box or a non-frosted light box.
+We have two options; a frosted light box or a non-frosted lightbox.

 Two types of finishes:

-A frosted light box requires etching the entire surface of the glass we’re using in order to make the “look” possible.
-It requires permanent pressure sensitive vinyl, that could stand out from the frosted material.
-This is the option for you if you want to get colorful results that would definitely stand out.
+A frosted light box requires etching the entire surface of the glass we’re using to make the “look” possible.
+It requires permanent pressure-sensitive vinyl that could stand out from the frosted material.
+If you want to get colorful results that would definitely stand out, this is the option for you.

 2. Non-frosted Light Box